 The mood between Scott and me lightened.
 All was fine when they left me off at home.

-Stu’s birthday was coming up, and he was having a party with everyone actually coming.
+Stu’s birthday was coming up.
+He was having a party with everyone actually coming.
 It was on a Monday night after practice.
 I was glad he had found so many friends after thinking of himself as retarded for so long.
 I wanted to do something special for him; he was my first team friend.
 I asked him to ride bikes with just me on the Sunday before his birthday.
 We rode over the causeway to Miami Beach.
 It was fun to see all the kids hanging out and enjoying their Spring Break in South Beach.
 After Nathan’s hot dogs, I led him to the Fontainebleau.
 He was apprehensive about going into the fancy hotel, but I took him confidently into the lounge.
 He had never heard about ‘Pong,’ let alone seen the game.
 He loved it.
 I spent another ten dollars on the game, my new addiction.
 He got over-excited and was squealing, yelling and jumping around.
 The hotel staff ignored us, thinking we were hotel guests.
 Riding home he talked non-stop about our day.
 It was the perfect birthday gift.

 My swimming had continued to improve.
 I stopped distance training and returned to specializing in the breaststroke and IM.
 During the league meets I won most of my races, and Gables went into the City Championships a favorite to win the title.
 Scott went to Gulliver, the private school.
 They competed in a different league.
 The City Championships were the first time we would compete against each other.
 Gables Coach Mike devised a strategy that meant I would race Scott in the 500 free.
 Scott was the favorite, but I had an advantage; I knew how to psyche him out, getting him off his pace.
 I had been sprinting all spring and thought I could beat him to the wall on the last lap.
 For eighteen lengths of the pool I kept on his shoulder, making him force the pace.
 At the last turn I did a butterfly kick into the wall, coming up even with him.
 We raced stroke for stroke to the finish pads, both knowing how close it was.
 The electronic clocks showed I had won by 2/100ths of a second.
 Both of us had gone well under five minutes for the first time.
 I shot my hand into the air and reached over to congratulate him for the great race.
 His time qualified him for All-American consideration in the private school category.
 He was not a gracious loser.
 I could see in his face that he was losing control.